-Accounting, which is the language of business, defines transactions so they can be used to describe business activities.
-Learning the language allows an individual to communicate and understand the financial operations of any and all types of organizations.
+Accounting is the language of business that defines transactions so that they can be used to describe business activities in a commonly understood format.
+Learn the language, and you can communicate and understand the financial operations of any and all types of organizations.

 Economics is the study of how people make choices.
 It examines these choices and provides a way of understanding how to make best use of natural resources, machinery, and work efforts.
 Through economics, the trade-offs between various goals and the anticipation of the outcomes of events are made more feasible.
 Majoring in economics provides many career options.
 Training received in the undergraduate program enables one to analyze complex economic problems, to think critically about a variety of issues, to learn beyond the confines of the classroom, and to be adaptable to the ever-changing demands of the workplace.
 Employers view these traits as essential.

 Entrepreneurship is the pursuit of opportunity without regard for resources currently controlled.
 Our entrepreneurship curriculum is designed to teach, coach, and inspire students to be entrepreneurial in their lives.
 The program provides students the tools and experiences necessary to creatively pursue new opportunities and innovations in the startup, social, and corporate venture arenas.

 Finance is the study of how individuals, businesses, and organizations acquire and utilize capital (i.e. money).
 Two basic elements of finance include the tradeoff between expected returns and risk and the importance of timing of future cash flows.

 General Business allows students to build a curriculum around one of more than a hundred possible minors in and outside of the E. J. Ourso College of Business.
 This curriculum allows students to turn their passion into their degree, as they select a minor and classes that make sense for their personal career goals.